 Step 2- Finishing and Curing the Glass

-If you want a solid and opaque look, choose spray paint or paint pens to get a bright and strong effect.
+If you want a solid and opaque look, choose spray paint or paint pens to get a good and strong effect.

 However, for a stained glass look, go for a light paint coat with soft paintbrushes.